 To really push the (beach) ball out, opt for a Grand Suite Plage for its ocean views and privacy (we heart number 26’s location: right next to the restaurant, with the beach just around the corner); some have lovely little garden areas too.

-The hotel is rightly proud of its freshwater outdoor pool, which is just a belly-flop from the ocean.
+The hotel is rightly proud of its heated saltwater outdoor pool, which is just a belly-flop from the ocean.
 Soaring palm-trees in the background add to the totally tropical feel.

 Forgot your iPod and/or snorkel?
 Rooms are stocked with pre-loaded iPods, and the hotel has a supply of watersports equipment, available on request.